 (Matt.
 5:1-12)

 What a blessing!
 This is certainly the opposite of what we would expect: Poor in spirit?
 Meek?
 Hungry and thirsty?
 Merciful?
 Persecuted?
 These are the blessed in God’s kingdom!
-Jesus is saying that these are the ones who will rewrite history and reform God’s deformed creation.
+Jesus is saying that these are the ones who will rewrite history and reform God’s unformed creation.

 This is gospel-centered leadership.
-In upcoming blogs, we’ll continue to explore each beatitude to uncover what that leadership looks like in our contemporary world.
+In upcoming blogs, we’ll continue to explore each beatitude to uncover what kingdom leadership looks like in our contemporary world.
 But let’s begin with a challenge: are we willing to take the red pill, despite the “impracticality” or “illogical” nature of such an action, and lead as kingdom agents in this world?